openpnp/openpnp/Setup-and-Calibration:-Before-You-Start.md

 If your machine uses Gcode, you can use a tool like [Printrun](https://github.com/kliment/Printrun) to test the machine.

+If you have not yet chosen a motion controller, see [[Motion Controllers]] for some helpful advice.

 ## Install OpenPnP

 If you haven't already, [download and install OpenPnP](http://openpnp.org/downloads) and start it up for the first time.
 Run through the [[Quick Start]] to get a basic understanding of the interface and the major controls.